-The program will enroll approximately twelve (12) students annually.
-Students will rotate through a variety of clinical settings during the medical assistant externship.
-Clinical affiliates for medical assistants will include nursing homes, the hospital, and physician offices.

-Upon completion of the program students are eligible to take the National Center Competency Test (NCCT) for certification as a Medical Assistant.
+The program will enroll approximately twenty (20) students annually.
+Students will rotate through an internship.
+Clinical affiliates for medical assistants will include nursing homes, rehabilitation, the hospital, physician's offices and other allied health agencies.
+Upon completion of the program students are eligible to take the National Center Competency Test (NCCT) for certification as a Medical Assistant (NCMA).